Lorp/samsa-core/docs/SamsaBuffer.encodeInstance.md

 ### Parameters

 * `instance` (required)
-A `SamsaInstance` object representing the instance to be encoded.
+A `SamsaInstance` object representing the instance to be encoded in the `SamsaBuffer`.

 * `options` (default `{}`)

   * `options.checkSums` (default `false`)
-	Controls whether you get valid checksums.
-Set it to  `true` if you do.
+	Controls whether you valid checksums will be calculated.
+Set it to  `true` for valid checksums.
 In most applications, correct checksums are not necessary.
 Setting this option to `false` sets checksum fields to 0 and speeds up encoding slightly.

   * `options.glyphCompression` (default `true`)
-	Controls whether the glyph data is compressed with the standard TrueType encoding or not.
+	Controls whether the glyph data will be compressed with standard TrueType encoding or not.
 Typically, TrueType uses 0, 1 or 2 bytes per coordinate as necessary.
 However it’s valid to use 2 bytes per coordinate throughout, which allows a simpler encoding routine.
 Set this to `false` to use 2 bytes consistently, triggering a significantly faster code path at the expense of significantly larger font files.
 Avoiding glyph compression is recommended when the font will immediately be compressed with WOFF2 encoding, because WOFF2 transforms coordinate data using its custom compressed scheme.

 ### Return value
-An integer representing the number of bytes written to the buffer.
+The size of the resulting font in bytes, which is the number of bytes written to the `SamsaBuffer`.

 If an `ArrayBuffer` or `Buffer` is needed that contains the font and is precisely the size of the font, the client must create a new buffer of the appropriate size and copy the data from the `SamsaBuffer` to the new buffer.